Stay ahead of the curve: Colon cancer screenings

 Let's talk colonoscopy prep

 One thing most people agree on when it comes to a colonoscopy?
-The “prep” is the least pleasant part.
+The"prep" is the least pleasant part.
 The bowel preparation for a colonoscopy typically involves consuming a large volume of a laxative solution.
 Many people find the taste and texture of the solution unappealing, making it challenging to drink the required amount.

-The prep type offered may depend on health insurance, but Dr. FitzHarris recommends talking with your doctor.
-“There are newer options for colonoscopy prep, including a pill-only prep that some patients may prefer,” he says, “So ask your doctor about your options and cost.
-The prep is crucial to ensuring a successful colonoscopy.”
+The prep type offered may depend on health insurance, but Dr. FitzHarris recommends talking with your doctor."There are newer options for colonoscopy prep, including a pill-only prep that some patients may prefer," he says,"So ask your doctor about your options and cost.
+The prep is crucial to ensuring a successful colonoscopy."

 The procedure itself tends to be easier for patients.
 During a colonoscopy, patients are typically fully asleep.
 However, the level of sedation can vary based on the patient's preference, medical condition, and the complexity of the procedure.
 Most patients have no memory of the procedure itself.

-- Schedule your colonoscopy beginning at age 45 if you are at average risk.
+Don't wait to screen for colon cancer:- Schedule your colonoscopy beginning at age 45 if you are at average risk.

 - Remember that early colon cancer does not have signs or symptoms, so it is important to get screened.